reviewdog/reviewdog/README.md

 and GitHub sponsor.
 See [Supporting reviewdog](#supporting-reviewdog)

-github-pr-check reporter is better than github-pr-review reporter in general because it provides more rich feature and has less scope, but please bear in mind the above caution and please use it on your own risk.

-You can use github-pr-review reporter if you don't want to depend on reviewdog server.
+You can use github-pr-review reporter or use run reviewdog under GitHub Actions if you don't want to depend on reviewdog server.

 ### Reporter: GitHub Checks (-reporter=github-check)